jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 45. nothing or "no action" is an option that might be worth considering for certain problems
 46. it’s possible to over optimize and shave your resources/effort too thin (ex: 2 minute response times)
 47. unless you’ve done the best practice before, then telling others to use the best practice based on assumptions is a bad idea
-48. don't say "whatever it takes", instead ask “what will it take?”
+48. don't say "whatever it takes", instead ask "what will it take?"
 49. essentialism!
 50. teams of three are the best (ex: 2 programmers and a design)
-51. don't pull people off of projects for the “new idea”; wait until the new idea bakes for a little while and current projects finish... then consider it
+51. don't pull people off of projects for the "new idea"; wait until the new idea bakes for a little while and current projects finish... then consider it
-52. if you say “no” now, then you can always say “yes” later; if you say "yes" now it is much harder to undo
+52. if you say "no" now, then you can always say "yes" later; if you say "yes" now it is much harder to undo
 53. take calculated risks
 54. find creative ways to break the monotony of work as seasons/projects change
 55. keep costs in check, don't go into the red